Hair Loss

 5 Cute Hats to Help You Cope with Hair Loss

-Hair loss can destroy even the most confident women.
-For many women, hair is more than just a nice aspect of appearance.
-It can feel like a protective shield from the world.
 Being stripped of your hair, breasts, and brows during cancer can make you feel like you’re walking around with a giant open wound exposed.
 Finding stylish headwear during these difficult times can be a frustrating experience.

-Hair Loss and Self-Confidence
+Hair Loss during Chemotherapy

 As soon as I got to the car each day, my wig took its place on the passenger seat as I cruised home bald and free.
-While I enjoyed wearing different wig styles, none of them truly felt like me.
-Finding a ‘grab and go’ style that felt comfortable and looked stylish was hard.
-I just wanted to look and feel like a “normal” woman running errands.
-I missed the anonymity of having a head full of hair.
+While I enjoyed wearing different wig styles, none truly felt like me.

 At the YSC Summit last week in Orlando, I had the honor of meeting Dear Martha founder Maria.
 Her chic booth filled with stylish Panama hats, beanies, and ball caps with hair immediately drew me in -not to mention that Maria is gorgeous and stylish herself.